 I know I have.

-And I just I I looked at their arguments and I and then they would attack me that I was doing this for ratings and doing this for this and some other motivation.
+And I just looked at their arguments, and then they would attack me that I was doing this for ratings and doing this for this and some other motivation.

-And and I don't think people I think people understand you when they hear what you just said, and that is I don't like the fact that so many of our fellow Americans, Mr. Voigt, are suffering in poverty on food stamps, out of work, out of the labor force, lowest home ownership, doubling our debt.
+And that is, I don't like the fact that so many of our fellow Americans, Mr. Voigt, are suffering in poverty on food stamps, out of work, out of the labor force, lowest home ownership, doubling our debt.

 I believe that cutting taxes will stimulate economic growth.